neiios/sila/README.md

 bash /tmp/sila/scripts/1-archinstall.sh
 ```

-## In case postinstall fails
+## In case something fails

+You can always cancel the script with `Ctrl-C` when it is running.
+Then you can either run `exit` and log in as root again or start the postinstall script manually.
+If you run the script a second time just select the same options.
+It _should_ work fine.

 Most likely, some package names have changed.
 I can't do anything about that.
-The repo is cloned to `/root/sila`.
+In the case of the postinstall the repo is cloned to `/root/sila`.
 You need to find the package and remove it from a script.
 After that, be sure to submit a pull request with your fixes.

-You can always cancel the script with `Ctrl-C` when it is running.
-Then you can either run `exit` and log in as root again or start the postinstall script manually.
-If you run the script a second time just select the same options.
-It _should_ work fine.

 ## Advanced features

+<h3 id="dual-boot">Dual boot</h3>

+Having two systems on the _same_ drive is not supported at all.
+And Windows on the _second_ drive will not be detected automatically.
+Follow this [tutorial](https://forum.endeavouros.com/t/tutorial-add-a-systemd-boot-loader-menu-entry-for-a-windows-installation-using-a-separate-esp-partition/37431) if you want Windows to show up in the systemd-boot menu.

 ### User configuration installation